The 3F. The revolutionary scan system by Hasselblad.

 A 3F allows one to obtain a file similar to a raw file from an analog original.
-This has changed my professional life, and more importantly my archive, and in this article, I would like to tell you why.
+The 3F has changed my professional life, and more importantly my archive, and in this article, I would like to tell you why.

 A 3F is Not a Scan.
 It’s a Raw File.
 Totally Reversible

-Reversibility is the essence of the FlexColor System, allowing you to revert to your original 3F scan to make necessary changes in new tiff outputs while retaining the 3F digital negative’s retouching and any of the previous setting you wish to keep.
+Reversibility is the essence of the FlexColor System, allowing you to go back to your original 3F scan to make necessary changes in new tiff outputs while retaining the 3F digital negative’s settings and any of the previous settings you wish to keep.

-This is made possible by the unique Hasselblad 3F file format which retains the reversible settings in its metadata.
+This is made possible by the unique Hasselblad 3F file format which embeds your settings in its metadata.

 With the FlexColor software system, you can make your new tiff outputs independent of the availability of the scanner.